-Patient and public involvement
+Patient and public involvement and engagement

 People with experience of cancer guiding research aims around cancer.

-Patient public involvement (PPI) ensures that patients’ voices are heard and can influence research and policy.
+Patient public involvement and engagement (PPIE) ensures that patients’ voices are heard and can influence research and policy.
 Patients and the general public provide important insights from their own lived experiences.
 Keeping patients closely connected to ongoing solutions and to researchers ensures the work undertaken is both meaningful and relevant to patients' and carers' needs.
 Patients are able to raise concerns and input into the direction of research.
 Strengthening connections between researchers and the public can also enable the general public to see the importance of investing in their own health and help in addressing inequalities in health research.

 This group brings important new connections and insight, which can open other avenues of research and help researchers with applications for funding.
 They can help researchers to think about what is feasible when designing research activities that involve the wider public.
 They can also help with recruitment to trials.
 Early involvement in research can help create a more substantial grant proposal, as well as potentially highlighting misconceptions of patient needs during trials.